Comparison of Comet and Gluten¶

 Performance¶

-When running a benchmark derived from TPC-H on a single node against local Parquet files, we see that both Comet and Gluten provide a good speedup when compared to Spark.
-Gluten is currently slightly faster than Comet, but we expect to close that gap over time.
+When running a benchmark derived from TPC-H on a single node against local Parquet files, we see that both Comet and Gluten provide an impressive speedup when compared to Spark.
+Comet provides a 2.4x speedup compares to a 2.8x speedup with Gluten.

-Ease of Development¶
+Ease of Development & Contributing¶

 Setting up a local development environment with Comet is generally easier than with Gluten due to Rust’s package management capabilities vs the complexities around installing C++ dependencies.